iNTU (Intranet Portal)

 Assoc Prof Soh Star

-- Leadership - Cultural intelligence, cross-cultural adaptation and training - Human Resource Management and Employee engagement - Organisational socialisation Working papers Leaders' socialisation behaviour on newcomers' internalisation of organisational values: A multi-level analysis.
+- Leadership - Cultural intelligence, cross-cultural adaptation and training - Human Resource Management and Employee engagement - Organisational socialisation Working papers Superiors' socialisation and leadership behaviour on newcomers' internalisation of organisational values: A multi-level analysis.
 Perceived attributes (Implicit leadership theories) of military and private sector leaders in Singapore.
 Engaging a globalised workforce: Does culturally intelligent leaders make a difference?
-Selected publications and papers Chan, K. Y., Soh, S. & Ramaya, R. (2011).
+Selected publications and papers Soh, S. & Chan, K. Y. (2013, October).
+Outstanding military and private sector leaders in Singapore: Military officers and civilians’ perceptions.
+Paper presented at 55th International Military Testing Association Conference, Seoul, South Korea Chan, K. Y., Soh, S. & Ramaya, R. (2011).
 Military Leadership in the 21st Century: Science and Practice.
 Singapore: Cengage Learning Asia.
 Chan, K.Y. & Soh, S. (2010, October).
 Military leadership education in the Singapore Armed Forces: A social-behavioral science approach.
 Paper presented at the International Leadership Association Annual Conference, Boston, U.S.A.
 Soh, S., Chan, K.Y., Li, Y. & Tay, L.P.
 (2010, September).
 Development and findings of the Military Implicit Leadership Theory Instrument.
 Paper presented at the 52nd International Military Testing Association Conference, Lucerne, Switzerland.
 Soh, S. (2009, November).
 Transformational leadership: Whose perspective (leader or follower) matters and influences followers' confidence and commitment?
 Interactive roundtable session at the International Leadership Association Annual Conference, Prague, Czech Republic.
 Soh, S. (2005, November).
 Psychological support for the SAF tsunami relief mission: An overview.
 Paper presented at the 47th International Military Testing Association Conference, Singapore.
 Soh, S. (2004, October).
 Applications of psychology in HR and training in a conscript army.
 Paper presented at the 46th International Military Testing Association Conference, Brussels, Belgium.
 Soh, S., & Chan, K. Y. (2002).
 Understanding the military experience in Singapore: An organisational psychology perspective.
 In A. Tan & L. Law (Eds.)
 Psychology in Contexts: A perspective from the South East Asian societies (pp. 9-31).
 Singapore: Lingzi Media.
 Soh, S., & Leong, F. T. L. (2002).
 Validity of vertical and horizontal individualism and collectivism in Singapore: Relationships with values and interests.
 Journal of Cross-Cultural Psychology, 33, 3-15.
 Soh, S. (2001, October).
 Validity and application of the Cross-Cultrual Adaptability Inventory for peacekeeping operations.
 Paper presented at the 43rd International Military Testing Association Conference, Canberra, U.K. Soh, S., & Leong, F. T. L. (2001).
 Cross-cultural validation of Holland's Theory in Singapore: Beyond Structural Validity of RIASEC.
 Journal of Career Assessment, 9, 115-133.

 Asst Prof Sulfikar Amir